MsSam08/MsSam08/README.md

 ### 🎯 Currently
 - Expanding expertise in **Artificial Intelligence & Machine Learning**, Networking, and **Azure Cloud**
-- Actively building projects that demonstrate automation, analytics, and data engineering.
+- Actively building projects that demonstrate machine learning, analytics, and data engineering.
 - Leveraging these capabilities to support data-driven decision-making in the environmental and spatial domain.

 ---